Inside: Learn why millennials don’t want stuff and what to do when your kids don’t want your stuff.

 But many millennials simply don’t have enough storage space to accommodate the furniture and collections you’d like to give them.

 They’re renting apartments and buying starter homes – not spaces with basements, attics, and plenty of closets.
-They’ve also acquired their own furniture and things over the years which they may prefer.

 Experiences Matter Most to Millennials